 ✓ Become ‘Computational Thinkers’

 Computing skills are taught discretely and then applied through the rest of the curriculum where appropriate, and where possible linked to units of work being taught in each year group.
 This is especially important for the teaching of e-safety which should be applied to all aspects of computing.

-To allow our pupils to achieve, our method of teaching incorporates specific meta-cognitive strategies to all pupils to retain the learning of both skill and knowledge.
+...allowing our pupils to achieve, our method of teaching incorporates meta-cognitive strategies to all pupils to retain the learning of both skill and knowledge.
 The teaching of computing lends itself well to a process model to ensure the children become increasingly adept at ‘Thinking like a Computational Thinker.
 This incorporates the following stages of learning: